master-strauss/spring-boot-postgress-example/README.md

 # Spring Boot Postgress Example

-You can learn more about my courses [here](http://courses.springframework.guru/courses/) on my site.
+You can learn more about my courses [here](http://courses.springframework.guru/courses/) on my site.....